Control character: How control characters map to keyboards

 Control characters are often rendered into a printable form known as caret notation by printing a caret (^) and then the ASCII character that has a value of the control character plus 64.
 Control characters generated using letter keys are thus displayed with the upper-case form of the letter.
 For example, ^G represents code 7, which is generated by pressing the G key when the control key is held down.

 Keyboards also typically have a few single keys which produce control character codes.
 For example, the key labelled "Backspace" typically produces code 8, "Tab" code 9, "Enter" or "Return" code 13 (though some keyboards might produce code 10 for "Enter").

 Many keyboards include keys that do not correspond to any ASCII printable or control character, for example cursor control arrows and word processing functions.
 The associated keypresses are communicated to computer programs by one of four methods: appropriating otherwise unused control characters; using some encoding other than ASCII; using multi-character control sequences; or using an additional mechanism outside of generating characters.
 "Dumb" computer terminals typically use control sequences.
 Keyboards attached to stand-alone personal computers made in the 1980s typically use one (or both) of the first two methods.
 Modern computer keyboards generate scancodes that identify the specific physical keys that are pressed; computer software then determines how to handle the keys that are pressed, including any of the four methods described above.

-The design purpose
+Design purpose

 The control characters were designed to fall into a few groups: printing and display control, data structuring, transmission control, and miscellaneous.